dalgard/meteor-viewmodel/README.md

 });
 ```

-If you want to call the bound property but not do so with a value, simply omit the `get` function altogether, like with the `click` binding.
+If you want to call the bound property, but not do so with a value, simply omit the `get` function altogether, like with the `click` binding.

 A definition object may also be returned from a factory function, which is called with some useful arguments: